 The filesystem service of a storage server maintains data and metadata chunks on the local storage devices.
-Depending on their I/O characteristics (e.g., size, rate), the chunks can be stored over a single local filesystem, or a local filesystem and a keyvalue store [213].
+Depending on their I/O characteristics (e.g., size, rate), the chunks can be stored over a single local filesystem, or a local filesystem and a key-value store [213].
 Each local filesystem or key-value store can have a separate cache.
 For fast recovery from a crash, the received chunk updates can be appended to the write-ahead log of the key-value store and the journal of the local filesystem, or a write-ahead log over a common local filesystem used for both the data and metadata.
 We can use a separate libservice to implement each of the local filesystem, key-value store, write-ahead log or journal.
-The server processes communicate over shared memory with the filesystem services run isolated in the container pool of the tenant on the storage server machines.
+The server processes communicate over shared memory with the filesystem service and over the network with the clients.
+The server processes and filesystem services run isolated in the container pool of the tenant on the storage server machines.